-Emergency crews and firefighters work at the site of a fire at a psychiatric hospital in Luka, Russia, early Friday.
+Emergency crews and firefighters work at the site of a fire at a psychiatric hospital in the Luka village in Novgorod, Russia, early Friday.

 MOSCOW -- A fire at a Russian psychiatric hospital on Friday killed 37 people, the top investigative agency in the province where the blaze occurred said.

 The bodies of 10 of the 37 victims were recovered from the ruins of the building that burned down in a pre-dawn fire, the Novgorod regional branch of Russia's Investigative Committee said n a statement, without giving details on the other 27 victims.

 The pre-dawn fire at a ward for severely ill patients was the second deadly blaze at a psychiatric hospital in Russia this year and is likely to prompt criticism of the state over its treatment of the mentally ill and other vulnerable citizens.

 Emergency authorities had recently sought to have the building condemned as unfit for use, a senior official said.

 An orderly died while trying to save patients at the hospital in the town of Luka in the Novgorod region, the federal Investigative Committee said.

 Ministry official Oleg Voronov said there were about 60 people in the building, most of them patients, when the fire broke out.

 Officials said more than 20 patients were evacuated.